 - The MIT Work Life Center offers support for parents seeking all types of childcare (from fulltime daycare to babysitters to backup childcare)

-- Backup Childcare is available for both student & postdoc families.
+- Backup Childcare is available for both student & postdoc families in their homes or on site at local daycare centers.

 - Join MIT Spouses & Partners Connect and MIT Mama’s Meet on Facebook to connect with other parents